The Best Hiking Clothes for Any Budget

 Mid-Range: PrAna Sage Convertible Pant ($89, on sale for $53)

 Pros: Mobility everywhere you need it.
 I can do anything in these.
 I’ve summited mountains, climbed rocks, and backpacked with these bad gals.
 I own them in every color.
 An added perk?
 They make my butt look nice.
+PrAna has stopped making the fully convertible line, so gobble them up before they are gone for good!

 Cons: When you dry them in a dryer the drawstring comes out, you can fish it through again, but it’s a pain.
 I wish the short conversion was a little shorter, I look kinda goofy with long shorts.